BanementI/random-repos/README.md

 ### Smartwatches
 - [Huami-Token](https://github.com/argrento/huami-token) - Get your auth token from Huami without needing a rooted phone.
 (Python)
+- [GadgetBridge](https://codeberg.org/Freeyourgadget/Gadgetbridge/) - Free, cloudless and offline app to control your smartwatch without corporations consooming your data.
+I use this.

 ### Other?
 ah yes, the "I might need this in the future" pile.